 Statute of Limitations

 Every state places a deadline on how long you have to file a lawsuit.
 It’s important to talk with a lawyer soon after your crash to calculate this deadline and make sure you file in time.
-In Florida, you have four years from the date of the crash to file a personal injury lawsuit.
+In Florida, you have four years from the date of the crash to file a lawsuit.

 Discovery is the longest phase of a lawsuit, and it can take months or over a year.
 During discovery, we use several legal tools to gather information from the defendants.
 These tools include depositions (out-of-court interviews), requests for admissions (true/false statements), interrogatories (questions), and demands to produce documents or objects.